Rhode to Regenerative

 • Field Demos with: Tom Mills (TreePro), Kelsey Jenson, (The Soil Inventory Project), Jason Parent (URI)

-• Speakers: Cortlandt Meyerson (Why Regenerative), Jackson Baris (Why Regenerative)
+• Speakers: Cortlandt Meyerson (Why Regenerative)

 • Speakers: Dawn Spears and Cassius Spears (Narragansett Tribe)